yuno-payments/yuno-docs/docs/SDKs/flutter-sdk-integration/full-sdk-flutter.md

       </td>

       <td>
         An instance of `PaymentMethodConf` that configures the payment method list based on session and locale.
-Key properties include:  <br>- `checkoutSession`: Unique identifier for the current checkout session.<br>- `country_code`: User’s country code for displaying relevant payment methods.
+Key properties include:  <br/>- `checkoutSession`: Unique identifier for the current checkout session.<br/>- `country_code`: User’s country code for displaying relevant payment methods.
       </td>
     </tr>